 The good news is that the second season will have two cours composed of 25 episodes.
 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.

 It makes sense that Re:Zero S2 would be two cours since the first season was also a two-cour anime.
 It’s also necessary since the next major story arc is long enough to require more episodes in order to maintain good story pacing.

-So far, there’s no indication that the second season will be a split-cour anime.
+The second season will be a split-cour anime.
 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.
 The Re:Zero Season 2 Part 2 release date is being scheduled for 2021 (see the link for more details).

 What’s more, it was announced that the first season of the anime series will be re-released on Japanese TV with a new edit starting January 1, 2020.
-The new version will revise episodes to fit into one-hour TV time slots while also adding some new animation, including a long post-credits scene that shouldn’t be missed.
+The new version revised episodes to fit into one-hour TV time slots while also adding some new animation, including a long post-credits scene that shouldn’t be missed.
 The Director’s Cut adds the stories from the OVA episodes so it’s definitely worth watching.

 It was enough for many anime fans that Re:Zero Season 2 was finally been confirmed to be in production after years of waiting, I suppose.
 In addition to the main Re:Zero anime’s second season, Studio PuYUKAI will also be releasing a second season for the mini anime Re:ZERO ~Starting Break Time From Zero~ (Re:Zero kara Hajimeru Break Time).